+Our five largest customers in 2013 were Dana, Meritor, Sistemas, Northrop Grumman and Eaton, collectively accounting for 81% of net revenue.
 Our five largest customers in 2012 were Dana, Meritor, Sistemas, the Australian government and Eaton, collectively accounting for 79% of net revenue.
-Our five largest customers in 2011 were Dana, Meritor, Sistemas, Northrop Grumman and Eaton, collectively accounting for 77% of net revenue.
-In addition, U.S. governmental agencies accounted for 6% and 9% of net revenue in 2012 and 2011, respectively.
-The truck components and assemblies industry has experienced credit risk, highly cyclical market demand, labor unrest, rising steel costs, bankruptcy and other obstacles, while the aerospace and defense electronics industry has seen consolidation, increased competition, disruptive new technologies and uncertain funding.
+In addition, U.S. governmental agencies accounted for 3% and 6% of net revenue in 2013 and 2012, respectively.
+The truck components and assemblies industry has experienced credit risk, highly cyclical market demand, labor unrest, rising steel costs, bankruptcy and other obstacles, while the aerospace and defense electronics industry has experienced consolidation, increased competition, disruptive new technologies and uncertain funding.

 We depend on the continued growth and financial stability of these customers and our core markets, as well as general economic conditions.
-Adverse changes affecting these customers, markets or general conditions could harm our operating results.
+Adverse changes affecting these customers, markets or economic conditions could harm our operating results.
 The truck components and assemblies market is highly cyclical, due in part to regulatory deadlines, the availability or scarcity of credit, fluctuations in oil prices and pent-up demand for replacement vehicles.